 Of all the places listed here, Casa Bosques is the indie bookstore with which I’m admittedly the least familiar, mostly because the titles carried here are your typical one-off purchases, coffee table-topping texts that you’re probably not going to be buying every week.
 Even so, it’s the best place to browse hardback art, architecture and photography titles or pick up an indie magazine or two.
 And they sell chocolate.

 If you’ve ever read anything on my other blog, Northern Lauren, you’ll know that short and snappy posts aren’t exactly my forte.
-I would apologise but I don’t see the need — I just love to be thorough!
-So, please gratefully accept the following Mexico City indie bookstore honourable mentions: Aeromoto (a haven for zine and alt-lit lovers in La Juárez) and La Murcielága (a first edition book dealer working out of La Navarte).
+I would apologise but I don’t see the need—I just love to be thorough!
+So, please gratefully accept this expanded post with more indie bookstore suggestions: The Coolest and Cutest Indie Bookshops in Mexico City.